jlengrand/gource-organization-vizualization/README.md

 _Note: These scripts are meant to run on all repositories in the Adyen organization.
 You will need to update the values to fit your needs_

+_Note2: In my case, those scripts only run on public data, be mindful when running those scripts on your own data :)_

 ### clone.sh

 This is the first script you want to run.
 It clones all the repositories in the Adyen organization.
 You want to change the `orgs/adyen/` part of the URL to your own organization.